SpringXy/N1ckArg.github.io/README.md

       "ghost" : "why do I feel like this every day?...https://youtu.be/YlEb3L1PIco?si=5td1u03p0WcPfkjZ", "lilyofthevalley" : "A flower I hope to be able to gift the person I love the most", "reboot" : "J oir'u alyol as cenv uz vi b ixzutirmidd qfjtfx...AWFLMI, JW DZ ILLH US RPU EBEU?!
-XSLU T DYTX HLOE NS OS WZORYV CI L RIZMX JR APPAFIT PTQF?!, EBEU QJ WJQY HPR'E POO VYSRE WJVY E GSCPTE UX ULP SBYXW PJ WLWL...jpfedp...ipft ni rpu zox pj esjd hmhlexbcy...", };
+XSLU T DYTX HLOE NS OS WZORYV CI L RIZMX JR APPAFIT PTQF?!, EBEU QJ WJQY HPR'E POO VYSRE WJVY E GSCPTE UX ULP SBYXW PJ WLWL...jpfedp...ipft ni rpu zox pj esjd hmhlexbcy...", "bestpal": "DON'T YOU GET IT?!
+IM YOUR BEST PAL!...AND WE'LL BE TOGETHER...FOREVER AHAHAHHAHAHAHAHAHA", "Mafioso": "My husband",
+      "Osana": "an amazing friend and the best head canon voice of Rouxls!", "Astro": "I love playing with him...I'm always like him...sleepy...", "Blue": "Really?
+Did you really thought that it was going to be THAT obvious? come on, try harder!", "nitro": "WELCOME TO THE FUNKTRIX!",
+      "carmen": "An amazing friend and wuch",
+      "vampire squid": "IS JUST A LIL SILLY GUY!!!!", };

     function checkCode() {